|Nutritional Guidelines (per serving)|

 |Total Fat 20g||25%|

 |Dietary Fiber 5g||17%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Though the recipe below does not include it, Plov is traditionally spiced with cumin, and often served with roasted garlic.
+Though the recipe below does not include it, plov is traditionally spiced with cumin, and often served with roasted garlic.
 If you'd like to enhance the flavor of the basic recipe, season the sautéed vegetables and chicken with 1 to 3 teaspoons of cumin and a touch of cinnamon before adding the rice.
-If desired, roast a head or two of garlic while the Plov cooks, then serve on the side.
+If desired, a head or two of garlic can be roasted while the plov cooks, then serve on the side.